whyrsm/telebox/README.md

 A privacy-focused cloud storage solution that uses Telegram as the storage backend.
 Get unlimited file storage with a familiar Google Drive-like interface — your files stay in your own Telegram account.

+**Free Forever** — This is a community-driven, open-source project.
+Not for commercial use.

 ## Why Telebox?

 - **Unlimited Storage** — Telegram provides unlimited cloud storage (2GB per file, 4GB with Premium)
 - **Privacy First** — Files are stored in your personal Telegram "Saved Messages", not on third-party servers
 - **Zero Storage Costs** — No monthly fees for storage space
 - **Familiar Interface** — Google Drive-like layout with Finder-inspired aesthetics
+- **Community-Driven** — Open source and maintained by the community

 ## Features